-Amendments to standard Description Effective for annual years beginning on or after Summary of the amendment IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 Interest Rate Benchmark Reform - Phase 2 January 1, 2021 These amendments modify specific hedge accounting requirements to allow hedge accounting to continue for affected hedges during the period of uncertainty before the hedged items or hedging instruments affected by the current interest rate benchmarks are amended as a result of the on-going interest rate benchmark reforms.
-The amendments also introduce new disclosure requirements to IFRS 7 for hedging relationships that are subject to the exceptions introduced by the amendments to IFRS 9.
-IAS 37 Onerous Contracts - Cost of Fulfilling a Contract January 1, 2022 The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract.
+Amendments to standard Description Effective for annual years beginning on or after Summary of the amendment IAS 37 Onerous Contracts Cost of Fulfilling Contract January 1, 2022 The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract.
 These amendments apply to contracts for which the entity has not yet fulfilled all its obligations at the beginning of the annual reporting period in which the entity first applies the amendments.
-Annual Improvements to IFRS Standards 2018- 2020 January 1, 2022 IFRS 16: The amendment removes the illustration of the reimbursement of leasehold improvements IFRS 9: The amendment clarifies that in applying the '10 per cent' test to assess whether to derecognize a financial liability, an entity includes only fees paid or received between the entity (the borrower) and the lender.
+IFRS 16: The amendment removes the illustration of the reimbursement of leasehold improvements IFRS 16, IFRS 9, IAS 41 and IFRS 1 January 1, 2022 IFRS 9: The amendment clarifies that in applying the '10 per cent' test to assess whether to derecognize a financial liability, an entity includes only fees paid or received between the entity (the borrower) and the lender.
 The amendment is to be applied prospectively to modifications and exchanges that occur on or after the date the entity first applies the amendment.
 IAS 41: The amendment removes the requirement in IAS 41 for entities to exclude cash flows for taxation when measuring fair value.
 IFRS 1: The amendment provides additional relief to a subsidiary which becomes a first-time adopter later than its parent in respect of accounting for cumulative translation difference.
+IAS 16 Property, Plant and Equipment: Proceeds before Intended Use January 1, 2022 The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced before that asset is available for use.
+Additionally, the amendments also clarify the meaning of 'testing whether an asset is functioning properly'.